cpmpercussion/homepage/_posts/2023-07-21-hybrid-conference.md

 single track conference.
 Here's approached doing _hybrid_ aspects of the conference right, or as well as possible, within a very small budget[^budget].

-[^budget]: Budget was zero dollars, except, of course, for my time (possibly too much of that), and that I had an awesome HDMI switcher, GoPro, Microphone, HDMI capture device, and two pretty nice laptops.
+[^budget]: Budget was zero dollars, except, of course, for my time (possibly too much of that), and that I had equipment to hand, e.g., HDMI switcher, GoPro, Microphone, HDMI capture device, two pretty nice laptops, and an existing restream subscription.
 This is not really a post about cheap tech, but rather avoiding paying excessively for a poor product as I have seen at some very expensive and prestigious conferences.

 ![my hybrid prduction setup at the Shine Dome, Canberra]({% link assets/blog/2023/streaming-hybrid.jpg %})

+The image shows a remote talk, and Restream Studio's production interface on my laptop.
+(This was a great talk!)

 Here's a few principles for the event: